segiITU/dtu_mlops_group32_project/reports/README.md

 > Answer:

 ![third figure](figures/workflow.png)

+We start with the developer node and the immediate connections show that we version controlled our project via github.
+We also utilized W&B for training, and used HPC to complete it.
+Afterwards, we used docker containers to capture our model.
+These Docker containers were integrated into a cloud pipeline, which utilizes Cloud Build Triggers for data control and Artifact Registry to manage and deploy the model for inference.
+We interfaced with our application through Cloud Run, using the FastAPI framework.
+Finally, we implemented a user interface to complete the workflow.

 ### Question 30

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**